 Overview

 Nagpur is a major urban center located in the state of Maharashtra, India.
-It serves as the second capital of Maharashtra and is the largest city in central India.
 The city is the administrative headquarters of the Nagpur district.
 With a population of 2,405,665 recorded in 2011, Nagpur is the third-largest city in Maharashtra and the 13th largest city in India by population.
 The city covers an area of 218 km² and sits at an elevation of 310.5 meters above sea level.
 The official languages of Nagpur are Marathi, Hindi, and Urdu.
 The local time zone is Asia/Kolkata.

 Nicknames and Identity